 “We spoke with several providers before choosing ForrestBrown.
 After researching the market, we found their diverse team of experts to be the most credible and professional”Michael Wiper, Wiper & True.

 Could R&D tax credits prove a lifeline to British breweries?

 Like other food and beverage producers, local breweries often depend on innovation to survive.
 In addition to the desire to innovate in terms of taste, texture and aroma of a typical beer, smaller and local breweries are forced to innovate in all of their processes in order to survive.

-- You’ve developed a unique process or product that very few competitors would understand how to replicate without a great deal of work and experimentation.
+You’ve developed a unique process or product that very few competitors would understand how to replicate without a great deal of work and experimentation.
 It may be more efficient than alternative techniques or have a smaller carbon footprint.

 These are broad topics – in practice, R&D tax claims and the specific amount that you can claim are circumscribed by specifics, so getting the help of an R&D tax specialist is important if you’ve got a potential claim of substantial size.

-Additionally, if your brewery is interested in R&D tax credits, wherever you are in the UK, then we can help – again, use our contact page to find our details and give us a ring or drop us a line.
+If your brewery is interested in R&D tax credits, wherever you are in the UK, then we can help – again, use our contact page to find our details and give us a ring or drop us a line.